filakhtov/gentoo-use-docs/sys-fs/lvm2.md

 # sys-fs/lvm2

 ### lvm
 Pass the `--enable-dmfilemapd`, `--enable-dmeventd`, `--enable-cmdlib`, `--enable-fsadm`, `--enable-lvmpolld`, `--with-mirrors=internal` and `--with-snapshots=internal` options to the configure script.
 Build and install all the daemons and command line tools to support LVM (Logical Volume Manager) volumes.
-When this flag is disabled, pass the `--disable-udev-systemd-background-jobs`, `--with-mirrors=none` and `--with-snapshots=none` options to the configure script to build a minimal package with device mapper support only without LVM, init scripts and configs.
+When this flag is disabled, pass the `--with-mirrors=none` and `--with-snapshots=none` options to the configure script to build a minimal package with device mapper support only without LVM, init scripts and configs.

 This flag should normally be enabled to provide support for LVM.
 Disabling it generally only make sense for embedded systems.